absoludity/blog/content/post/5-tips-commercial-pilot-license/index.md

 ## Tip 5: Make your training sustainable

-I know I've already said this throughout the above, but it is important enough to have its own tip: a pilot license is a **huge investment** that will affect not just you but also your network of support. **It is a long-term investment which needs to be sustainable to be successful**, not just financially, but also in terms of the **time required by you and the cost that has on your relationships**.
+I know I've already said this throughout the above, but it is important enough to have its own tip: a pilot licence is a **huge investment** that will affect not just you but also your network of support. **It is a long-term investment which needs to be sustainable to be successful**, not just financially, but also in terms of the **time required by you and the cost that has on your relationships**.
 Clearly it's much better to work out a way to achieve your goals in a way that is sustainable longer-term and allows you to support others achieving their own goals too (rather than costing you your relationships).

 Unless you are lucky enough to have someone paying your way for you, you will likely **need to work beside your training as well as during breaks from your training to build up funds to continue**.
 There are multiple strategies that could be worthwhile here:
-- a higher-paying job will make it easier in the long-term even if it requires more initial investment. **It may be worth following through on that apprenticeship or tafe course or uni degree**, not only to be able to fund your pilot training more easily, but also for those times when the pilot industry slumps (who knows where automation will take aviation)
+- a higher-paying job will make it easier in the long-term even if it requires more initial investment. **It may be worth following through on that apprenticeship or TAFE course or uni degree**, not only to be able to fund your pilot training more easily, but also for those times when the pilot industry slumps (who knows where automation will take aviation)
-- **break up your pilot training into useful chunks** such as: RPL, PPL, CPL, MEIR, etc., where you can pause and re-evaluate your path after each achievement, enjoying the new privileges of the license while working some more in that other job to save up.
+- **break up your pilot training into useful chunks** such as: RPL, PPL, CPL, MEIR, etc., where you can pause and re-evaluate your path after each achievement, enjoying the new privileges of the licence while working some more in that other job to save up.

 ## Summary